Residence and work permits

 In general, non-EU citizens must apply for a work permit in order to work in Sweden; although some special rules apply for certain occupations (e.g. visiting researchers) and citizens of certain countries.

-Unless you are offered a job in a profession on Sweden’s labour shortage list, you should apply for and be granted a work permit before entering Sweden.
+Unless you are offered a job in a profession on Sweden’s labour shortage list (only in Swedish), you should apply for and be granted a work permit before entering Sweden.
 You can find out more about the requirements, how to apply and processing times on: Swedish Migration Agency – Working in Sweden.

 Good to know